-A recent comment left by an anonymous site visitor:
+A comment left by an anonymous site visitor:

 "I love Amway.
 I just don't understand why people have to be negative about it.
 I don't hurt or steal from anyone yet I make money.
 I'm not a millionaire as of yet but working towards that goal.
 It's called "millionaire mentality".
 Joecool you will never succeed with penny mentality."

 Most diamonds do not have a millionaire mentality.
-If you see how they spend money and how they flaunt excessive wealth, I see people who could win the powerball lottery and wind up broke.
+If you see how they spend money and how they flaunt excessive wealth, I see people who could win the power ball lottery and wind up broke.
 They might earn a nice income (even if it may come by lying and deceiving), but they spend it all, and possibly more by portraying the diamond lifestyle.
-In my opinion, the diamond lifestyle as portrayed in functions such as "dreamnight" are not sustainable For this reason, we have seen evidence of this such as a triple diamond in bankruptcy proceedings, diamonds losing homes to foreclosures.
+In my opinion, the diamond lifestyle as portrayed in functions such as "dream night" are not sustainable For this reason, we are now seeing evidence of this such as a triple diamond who participated in chapter 7 bankruptcy proceedings, diamonds losing homes to foreclosures.
 We are seeing diamonds selling their mansions.
-Sure, they might be downsizing or liquidating their assests, but if these homes have been paid in cash as they claim, why sell them in a bad real estate market?
+Sure, they might be downsizing or liquidating their assets, but if these homes have been paid in cash as they claim, why sell them in a bad real estate market?
 Why not wait a few years?